watson-developer-cloud/salesforce-sdk/examples/assistant/README.md

 **After running each snippet, be sure to clear your code and start fresh for the next one.**

+Click on the "Debug" tab and then select "Open Execute Anonymous Window".
 Before performing any actions, we need to create an instance of an Assistant object, whose class is named IBMAssistantV1 in the Apex SDK.
 We can do this with just one line:

 ```apex
 IBMAssistantV1 assistant = new IBMAssistantV1('2018-02-16');